swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 3. **Label new data and retrain** when the drift reflects a real new distribution that the model must learn.

-Because the model, data, and deployment configuration are versioned with Git and DVC, rollback and retraining are reproducible operational procedures rather than ad-hoc fixes.
+Because the drift thresholds live in `src/monitor.py` and the model, data, and deployment configuration are all versioned with Git and DVC, every decision from a threshold tweak to a full rollback or retrain is a reproducible operational procedure rather than an ad-hoc fix.

 In this chapter, you will learn how to: